Ioana-Stefan/OCR/README.md

 Configuration:

-1. Go to mysql/init.sql and change the databse user credentials and the credentials of the user that you would want to authenticate to in order to run the application.
+1. Go to mysql/init.sql and change the databse user credentials and the credentials of the user that you would want to authenticate with in order to run the application.
 Don't forget to also make these changes in auth/manifests/configmap.yaml.
 2. Start Minikube and enable ingress and ingress-dns addons.
 Also you need to run **minikube tunnel** in order to channel the ingress traffic to localhost.
 3. If you are on Linux or MacOS you can go to /etc/hosts and add the output ip address from minikube tunnel and match it to the DNS name the ingress is set. (e.g. 192.168.49.2 imagetotext.com 192.168.49.2 rabbitmq-manager.com).
 If you are on Windows you go to C:\Windows\System32\drivers\etc\hosts.
 4. Go to notification/send/email.py and uncomment the code.
 Please fill the credentials for the email address of the service inside notification/manifests/secret.yaml